gyda13/HueHunter/README.md

 - العربية </br>

 ## About app design
 We designed this game to be suitable and comfortable for children, as we used a light background that not causes disturbance to children with color blindness.
 We also used kid-friendly cartoon images to grab childrean attention.
-To help color blindness childrean distinguish between colors we added tha color name for each color.
+To help color blindness childrean distinguish between colors we added the color name for each color.
 VoiceOver is supported for the game so children can play in an easer.